 I wrote recently about the discovery of two very young oppossums that I discovered in the garbage can in my garage.
-(Read about it here.)
+That was quite an experience.

 I remembered, some time after publishing that post, an item I picked up at a roadside establishment in the middle of Tennessee a few years back.
 It is, or at least claims to be, possum in a can.